JessMotta/meteora-ecommerce_alura/README.md

 ### 🇺🇸 README - Meteora Alura Project

-# 💼 Meteora Alura - Frontend Project
+# 💼 Meteora Ecommerce Alura - Frontend Project

 📄 [Leia este README em Português](README-pt.md)

-This project was developed based on a layout provided by Alura, available on Figma:
+This project is a fictional e-commerce platform that sells timeless and unisex clothing, featuring a modern and responsive design.
+It was developed based on a layout provided by Alura, available on Figma:

 🎨 [View Design on Figma](https://www.figma.com/design/2TLgt8UjsWUViWlmpXu5Fz/Challenge-Front-end-%7C-Loja-Meteora?node-id=2386-2430&t=hIerujrsdlQwxXJq-1)